linker3000/Z80-Board/README.md

 The GAL needs programming - I used the low-cost TL866 'universal programmer' (IMPORTANT: Untick 'Encrypt Ch' otherwise the GAL may not program correctly).
 The .JED file is ready to upload to the programmer.
 If you want to edit/change the source .PLD file, you will need a copy of WinCUPL (free from https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/wincupl) or another CUPL editor.

-The GAL chip was later changed to a 22V10 part to provide select pins for the I/O port - see text.
+As of December 2018, the latest firmware for the TL866 and TL866 programmers will program a wider range of GALs.
+Also note that some of the earlier versions failed to program/verify the 20V8 parts properly, so it's worth checking your software/firmware version is up to date: http://autoelectric.cn/EN/TL866_main.html

-Because 4Mhz parts were used, this board is fitted with a 3.6864Mhz crystal and the serial interface runs at 57,600BPS.
+Because 4MHz parts were used, this board is fitted with a 3.6864Mhz crystal and the serial interface runs at 57,600BPS.
 If faster spec parts are used then the board should run at the original design clock speed of 7.3728Mhz, with a serial speed of 115,200BPS.
 You might get away with overclocking a 4Mhz Z80 CPU (YMMV), but the SIO chips are more fussy; a 6Mhz part is apparently OK at the faster speed, but a 4Mhz one is not likely to be happy.

+# SIO chip

+I used an SIO/0 chip because I had one to hand.
+Most Z80 retro designs use the SIO/2 and while either will work, they have subtle wiring differences and so are not plug compatible with each other.
+The main differences are related to the clock and serial port pins - check out Grant Searle's original schematic to understand how to wire up the circuit for an SIO/2: http://searle.hostei.com/grant/cpm/CPMSchematic1.2.gif

 # I/O port

-The original I/O port design is very similar to the digital I/O port of the RC2014 Z80: https://rc2014.co.uk/modules/digital-io/; because of this, I have not put a separate schematic for it here - but see the note immediately below.

-**Note:** (02-Sep-2018) The port for this board has been reworked and the design has changed; I will update these notes later.
-If anyone really is following this board design and building their own, or using the schematic as the basis of a project, contact me for details.
-The RC2014 port design will work, but it overlaps with the SIO chip at address $00 and can affect operation of serial port A. The new port is at address $08 and is controlled from the GAL (which is now a 22V10) so the 74x138 decoder is not needed, and only 2 diodes are used for address control (on one input of the GAL).

-The (original) port comprises the following:
+The new I/O port design comprises:

-* 74HCT138 3-to-8 decoder.
-Not used in the new design.
 * 74LS245 TTL octal bus transceiver
 * 74F374 octal D-type flip flop driving the LEDs (74LS or HCT374 would be fine)
-* 6 x 1N4148 signal diodes as an address decoding OR gate.
-Only 2 used in the new design.
 * 8 x green LEDs
 * 8 x 390 ohm resistors
 * 8 x 2K2 resistors
-* 1 x 10K resistor
-* 3 x 100nF ceramic decoupling capacitor.
-Only 2 used in the new design.
+* 2 x 100nF ceramic decoupling capacitors.

+The original I/O port design was very similar to the digital I/O port of the RC2014 Z80: https://rc2014.co.uk/modules/digital-io/; however, the mix of Grant Searle and RC2014 design meant that there was an overlap at port address 0x00 between the SIO chip and the port.
+The updated schematic and GAL22V10 firmware keeps the SIO base at port 0x00 and moves the digital I/O port to 0x08.

 # Other parts